 For some people, the words ‘amicable’ and ‘divorce’ shouldn’t fit in the same sentence.
 After all, the reality is that those who wish to divorce want to go their separate ways.

 But why does separation have to be wrought with conflict?
 For too long lawyers have seen divorce as a battle that they have to ‘win’ for their client, rather than considering the longer term effect on the whole family.
-Aside from the personal cost of litigation, there is also the financial cost; simply, the more you spend on legal fees, the less there is to share between you and your family.
+Aside from the personal cost of litigation, there is also the financial cost.
+Simply, the more you spend on legal fees, the less there is to share between you and your family.

 THE FACTS